stanton26/AppDefense/labs/horizon-lab.md

 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Horizon-LAB/horizon-server3.png)

 2. Click on vCenter Servers **Add**
-3.  type in server adress "this is the ip adress of your vcenter"
+3.  type in server adress "this is the ip adress of your student vcenter"
-4.  type in username and password / "cloudadmin@vmc.local and the password from cloudadmin"
+4.  type in username and password / "cloudadmin@vmc.local and the password from cloudadmin of your student vcenter"
 5.  click **next**

+## Deploy Desktop Pool

+Now as we have the vCenter as an Endpoint in Horizon we can deploy Desktops.

 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Horizon-LAB/horizon-server4.png)
 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Horizon-LAB/horizon-server5.png)